openxla/shardy/docs/sharding_representation.md

 tensor is sharded, ordered from major to minor.
 The tensor is replicated along all other axes of the mesh.

-Let’s explore the sharding representation with a simple rank 2 tensor and 4 devices.
+Let's explore the sharding representation with a simple rank 2 tensor and 4 devices.

 We first reshape the 4 devices `[0, 1, 2, 3]` into a 2-d array `[[0, 1], [2,